 To build rocket-ships

 And kick a football…

 And I need my dad.

 Lucy Baldwin is Senior Lecturer in Criminology at De Montfort University Leicester.
 She is also a qualified Social Worker and Probation Officer having practised in her native North East.
-She convened the Women Family Crime and Justice Research Network at De Montfort and is the author of Mothering Justice: Working with Mothers In Criminal Justice Settings
+She convened the Women Family Crime and Justice Research Network at De Montfort and is the editor of Mothering Justice: Working with Mothers In Criminal Justice Settings

 (Waterside Press, 2015).
 She specialises in research surrounding mothering in and after prison and families affected by imprisonment.
 Ben Raikes is a Senior Lecturer in Social Work at Huddersfield University.
 He also works at the Centre for Applied Childhood, Youth and Family Research.
 Ben has experience as a social worker and probation officer.
 He runs writing groups in prisons and is a co-founder of the International Coalition for Children with Incarcerated Parents (INCCIP).